-At the time, people were looking for an easily transferable form of money that would make trading more convenient and simple.
+At the time, people were looking for an easily transferable form of money that would make investing in gold more convenient and simple.

-That’s when the creation of coins came into the picture since jewelry was already widely accepted and recognized all over the world.
+That’s when the creation of coins came into the picture since jewelry was already widely accepted and recognized worldwide.

 Gold symbolized wealth throughout Europe, Asia, Africa, and the Americas.

-Ever heard a family member say “It has been in our family for years” while showing you an old, fancy object made of gold?
-This is because it has a historic value!
+Ever heard a family member say, “It has been in our family for years” while showing you an old, fancy object made of gold?
+This is because it has historical value!

 The special metal managed to keep its rate throughout the years, passing on from one generation to the next.
-As the years went by, people started seeing it as a way to pass on and protect their wealth.
+As the years went by, people started seeing it to pass on and protect their wealth.

 Since forever, people have valued its uniqueness, and, let’s face it, it has a beautiful shiny color too!